Shifaratesfaye/Web-based-Bonga-university-Student-registration-system-project/README.md

 I am computer science student in Bonga Uniiversity This is my git codespace .

-This project was bootstrapped for you with [Vite](https://vitejs.dev/).
 ### Popular Post
 <img src="Images/schoolImages/mycampus.jpg" class="content-img" alt="My Photo" />